HundrED has selected this innovation to

 How we do it?

 Our educational software and distribution and access model makes open educational resources available in areas without internet connectivity.
-The Kolibri ecosystem encompasses a set of interacting products, while also having an architecture designed to easily integrate a wide variety of digital innovations and make them accessible to audiences they may not ordinarily reach.
+The Kolibri Product Ecosystem encompasses a set of interacting products, while also having an architecture designed to easily integrate a wide variety of digital innovations and make them accessible to audiences they may not ordinarily reach.
 They include:

 1. Kolibri, an offline, lightweight distributed learning platform with tools to support differentiated and personalized learning.